The cost of inputs used in farming have skyrocketed.

 “The most effective fertiliser isn’t chemical based.
 It’s soil rest and animal impact.”

 Frank Glorie, the manager of GAEC Nolaine in France, similarly echoes the message.
-His regenerative operation has never used artificial fertilisers or pesticides.
-Instead, his farm has maintained high productivity through a diverse suite of practices.
+His regenerative farm has never used artificial fertilisers or pesticides.
+Instead, he has maintained high productivity through diversity.

 “Farms don’t need fertiliser.
 They need stimuli to make free nutrients from the ground available for use.
 If done in the right way, it’s highly cost-effective”